spsquared/SPARK_Future-Engineers_2023/DOCS.md

 Undistorting images:

 At the start of the program, cv2.fisheye.initUndistortRectifyMap is used with precalculated distortion matrices to create the remaps.
-See [Assembly.md] for instructions on how to get the distortion matrix.
+See [ASSEMBLY.md](./ASSEMBLY.md#) for instructions on how to get the distortion matrix.

-`cv2.remap`
+The undistort function calls `cv2.remap` to use the precalculated remaps to undistort the image.
+A new K matrix is used to partially zoom out the image to prevent too much of the image being cropped out.

+Filtering images:

+Using `cv2.inRange`, a mask for red colors and green colors are created to filter out the traffic lights.
+For red pillars, two calls of `cv2.inRange` is necessary because the hue value has 180 to be red as well as 0.
+The two masks created for red are merged together with `cv2.bitwise_or`.
+The masks are then blurred to remove noise using `cv2.medianBlur`.

+Using `cv2.cvtColor`, the image is turned into grayscale, and blurred using `cv2.GaussianBlur`.
+Then, using `cv2.Canny`, edges are detected in the image.

+Finding Wall Heights:

+The edges image is cropped to remove areas on the top and bottom of the image.
+The left camera is slightly tilted, so some areas of the left image get set to 0. `numpy.argmax` will find the index of the largest element in each subarray of the image.
+However, because the image only contains values of 0 and 255, `numpy.argmax` will return the first value that is 255.
+If no 255 values are found, `numpy.argmax` returns 0, which is a problem.
+To fix this, an array filled with a value of 255 is stacked to the end of the image using `numpy.hstack`.

+Finding contours:

+Using `cv2.Canny`, edges can be found on the masked red or green image.
+To make sure `cv2.Canny` functions, a border of 0 is added using `cv2.copyMakeBorder`.
+Now, `cv2.findContours` can be used to find the contours on the image of edges.
+After finding the contours, using `cv2.contourArea` and `cv2.moments`, we can get the area and position of the contour.
+If the contour is smaller than `minContourSize`, or if the contour is above the walls, it gets thrown out.

+Finding Wall Lines:

+Using `numpy.diff`,

 MAITIAN EXPLAIN ALGORITHM bETTER SO I CAN WRITE DOCUMENTATION???